With Telltale’s The Walking Dead releasing a Definitive Series, I thought it best to buy it and play the seasons I had never got around to.

 It was not bad, just very forgettable.

-Almost none of the new characters are interesting, Clementine is relegated to a side character, the choices are way too easy, there is a few instances of bad writing, and the animation just looks really off.
+Almost none of the new characters are interesting, Clementine is relegated to a side character, the choices are way too easy, there are a few instances of bad writing, and the animation just looks really off.

 This is most apparent in Clementine’s flashback scenes where characters like Kenny and Jane look atrocious.